wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.4.5.1 =
+Important bugfix for admin list bug that can delete all records on the page if you delete a record

 = 1.4.5 =
 Several minor issues fixed, database update code ensures the database is in sync, pagination issues solved, improvements to pdb-list-detailed template